-Potential areas of coordination between ICG and international organizations intersessional teleconference, held on 13 September 2022.
+Potential areas of coordination between ICG and international organizations

+The liaisons from the Interagency Operations Advisory Group to ICG presented an update on the Group's twenty-fifth annual meeting, held on 9 May 2022, and its first intersessional teleconference, held on 13 September 2022.
 At the annual meeting, the liaisons presented proposed areas of coordination with ICG and its space users subgroup in the context of lunar positioning, navigation and timing services.
 The Interagency Operations Advisory Group had created a lunar communications and navigation working group to study these services, which would include the ICG liaisons as members.
 The Advisory Group had also created an interim committee to study LunaNet governance, which would recommend a governance structure for interoperable lunar positioning, navigation and timing services under the LunaNet umbrella.